Nibezak/payflow-package/docs/core/upgrading.md

 ---

-## Migrating from GetCandy to Lunar
+## Migrating from GetCandy to Payflow

-The initial release of Lunar will be version `0.1.0`.
+The initial release of Payflow will be version `0.1.0`.
 This allows for a rapid development cycle until we reach `1.0.0`.
-Understandably, a complete name change is not small task, so we've outlined steps you need to take to bring your install up to the latest Lunar version and move away from GetCandy.
+Understandably, a complete name change is not small task, so we've outlined steps you need to take to bring your install up to the latest Payflow version and move away from GetCandy.

 ### Update composer dependencies